The Home Gardener’s Complete Guide to Buying Flower Seeds: Top 10 Seed Companies Reviewed

 If you are just getting started and want to dip your toes in without spending too much, pick up a few packets of Ferry Morse or Burpee at your local hardware or garden store.
 They are easy to find, easy on the wallet, and a good place to begin.

-If you have been gardening for a while and you are ready to try something new, whether that is a pollinator garden, a cutting garden, or just more variety than your local store carries, then it might be time to browse some of the online shops on our list.
+If you have been gardening for a while and you are ready to try something new, whether that is a pollinator garden, a cutting garden, or just more variety than your local store carries, then it might be time to browse some of the online shops on my list.
 You will find more unusual varieties, better germination rates, and seeds chosen with a lot more care and intention.

-Happy growing!
+All of these companies bring something unique and valuable to the table.
+So, happy growing!
 So long, and thanks for planting all the flowers.

 Leave a Comment